Poetics

-Poetics is the study or theory of poetry, specifically the study or theory of device, structure, form, type, and effect with regards to poetry, though usage of the term can also refer to literature broadly.
+Poetics is the study or theory of literature.
+In a narrower case, the word refers to the study of poetry, specifically the study or theory of device, structure, form, type, and effect with regards to poetry,.

 Poetics is distinguished from hermeneutics by its focus on the synthesis of non-semantic elements in a text rather than its semantic interpretation.
 Most literary criticism combines poetics and hermeneutics in a single analysis; however, one or the other may predominate given the text and the aims of the one doing the reading.